DevopsAde/Devops_Project/DEVOPS TOOLING WEBSITE SOLUTION/README.md

 ## IMPLEMENTING A BUSINESS WEBSITE USING NFS FOR THE BACKEND FILE STORAGE

-- Step 1: Prepare NFS Server
+# STEP 1: PREPARE NFS SERVER

 1. Spin up a new EC2 instance with RHEL Linux 8 operating system.